prebid/prebid.github.io/dev-docs/modules/currency.md

       "granularityMultiplier": 1, // 0.50 increment up to 5 is fine for GBP
       // optionally override the default rate file "conversionRateFile": "URL_TO_RATE_FILE",
-      // until bidder adapters are updated to define the bid currency
-      // the system assumes bids are in USD.
-This can be overridden, for instance:
-      "bidderCurrencyDefault": { "bidderXYZ": "GBP" }
+      // optionally provide a default rate in case the file can't be read "defaultRates": { "USD": { "GPB": 0.75 }}
    }
 });
 {% endhighlight %}